-Val Chmerkovskiy, “Dancing With the Stars” pro, partnered with Zendaya on the show when she was just 16 years old.
+Val Chmerkovskiy, “Dancing With the Stars” professional dancer, partnered with Zendaya on the show when she was just 16 years old.
 In his 2018 memoir, “I’ll Never Change My Name: An Immigrant’s American Dream from Ukraine to the USA to Dancing With the Stars,” Chmerkovskiy revealed how then-teenager Zendaya’s parents felt about his teaching style.

 In his memoir, Chmerkovskiy talked about what it was like to partner with the super-talented 16-year-old Disney star right after being partnered with Kelly Monaco the previous season.